isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Results:
   - The document should successfully save
-  - The document's number field should have a value of 5.
+  - The document's number field should have a value of 5 in Laserfiche Web Client.
 #### Test replace with URL action
 Steps:
 1. Edit the mapping from `Document` so that it points to `Replace with Link`